top of page

 Updated: 5 days ago

-Skara Brae is famous for its beautifully preserved stone houses, domestic tools, and everyday objects.
-But scattered among these finds are small, carefully worked bone beads—tiny pieces of ancient craftsmanship that hint at personal adornment, identity, and creativity more than 4,500 years ago.
+Skara Brae is famous for its beautifully preserved stone houses and its remarkably rich material culture.
+Scattered among these finds were small, carefully worked bone beads—tiny pieces of ancient craftsmanship that hint at personal adornment, identity, and creativity more than 4,500 years ago.
 Despite their importance, we still know surprisingly little about how these beads were made, who made them, and what they meant to the people who wore them.
 Our project aims to change that.

 Emma examining the Skara Brae ornaments in the National Museum of Scotland Collection Stores with David Clarke & Alison Sheridan.